Background

 3. Biopsy has false-negative results, 40% in HCC ≤2cm

-4. Imaging characteristic of HCC is intense arterial contrast uptake followed by contrast "washout" in delayed venous phase in either MR or CT for nodule > 10 mm within a cirrhotic liver
+4. Imaging characteristic of HCC is intense arterial contrast uptake followed by contrast "washout" in delayed venous phase in either MR or CT for nodule >

 A. Still has a limited sensitivity